How to Negotiate Total Loss Vehicle Value

 If you’re not happy with the value you are being offered by your insurance company and would like to use a network of trusted scrap or salvage buyers instead, it couldn’t be easier.
 Once you have used our simple calculator by entering your registration and postcode, you will have instant access to quotes from a number of reliable buyers.

-We are committed to finding you the very best price for your damaged car and monitor pricing levels across the country to ensure we are getting you the most for your vehicle.
-All of our buyers are vetted and checked for quality of service.
+We are committed to finding you the very best price for your damaged car or van and monitor pricing levels across the country to ensure we are getting you the best value for your vehicle.
+All our buyers are vetted and checked for quality of service.
 We’ve even met them all personally to vouch for their experience.

 Once you have found a deal you are happy with, we sort everything else for you.
 We’ll even collect the damaged vehicle for free, on a time and day that works for you.